telerik/fiddler-everywhere-docs/knowledge-base/how-to-view-web-session-summary.md

 - __TRACE__: The TRACE method performs a message loop-back test along the path to the target resource.
 - __PATCH__: The PATCH method is used to apply partial modifications to a resource.

-## Body
+## Body Size

-Shows the number of bytes in the response body.
+INdicates the size of the response body in bytes.

 ## Caching